PyconUK/2016.pyconuk.org/sessions/talks/build-your-microservices-with-zeromq.md

 to communicate with each other, this is purely an implementation choice.
-HTTP is a protocol using a strict request-response format, this can become a little burdensome when needing to deal with asynchronous requests and forces some architectural descisions to be not as ideal as they could be.
+HTTP is a protocol using a strict request-response format, this can become a little burdensome when needing to deal with asynchronous requests and forces some architectural decisions to be not as ideal as they could be.
 ZeroMQ has more flexible communication patterns allowing for easier mapping of real-life interactions between services.
 Coupled with an easy to use asynchronous user-level API and